Charles Hollenberg Summer Studentship Program 2021

 - A minor component of the evaluation will be based on other factors that the reviewers consider relevant to this competition

 STEP 1 – Find a Potential Supervisor

 Students may also directly contact other faculty not on the list above with whom they are interested in working to discuss the possibility of a summer position.
-Research profiles of BBDC members involved in diabetes-related research can be found on this web site here.
+Research profiles of BBDC members involved in diabetes-related research can be found on our website here.

 STEP 2 – Submit an Application